act-rules/act-rules.github.io/_rules/focusable-no-keyboard-trap-80af7b.md

 #### Passed Example 6

 These focusable `button` elements have scripts that create a keyboard trap.
-The document includes help information in an "help" link that once clicked exposes the instructions to escape the keyboard trap.
+The document includes help information in a "help" link that once clicked exposes the instructions to escape the keyboard trap.

 ```html
 <script src="/test-assets/focusable-no-keyboard-trap/keyboard.js"></script>